 Article IX — Amendments and Regular Review of Bylaws

 These bylaws may be amended at any regular meeting of the Association by a two-thirds vote of the members present, provided the amendment was presented in writing to the membership at the previous meeting and appears in the notice of the meeting at which it is to be amended.
 Amendments are effective immediately unless otherwise specified.
-A thorough review of these bylaws shall be conducted every 3 years.
+A thorough review of these bylaws shall be conducted every three (3) years.
 All provisions of these bylaws must conform to CR A-660 and Department of Education guidelines.

 Any member may present a motion at a general membership meeting to amend a provision of the bylaws that is not in compliance with CR A-660.
 Amendments that bring the bylaws into compliance must be voted on immediately after the motion is presented.
 A two-thirds vote of the membership is required for approval.